RADIOLOGY WORKFLOW SOLUTIONS

 • Right to data portability.

-You also have the right to complain to a data protection supervisory authority about our processing of your personal data.
+You also have the right to lodge a complaint regarding our processing of your personal data with a data protection supervisory authority.

-Data protection officer: Mail: datenschutzanfragen@xdsb.de or to our postal address adding “the data protection officer”
+Data protection officer: Email: datenschutzanfragen@xdsb.de or to our postal address by adding “to the data protection officer”

-With the following information, we would like to give you an overview of the personal data we process and inform you of your rights under data protection laws.
+The following information is intended to provide you with an overview of the personal data we process and inform you of your rights under data protection laws.

-Person responsible for data processing and contact details of the data protection officer
+Person responsible for data processing and contact information of the data protection officer

-Data protection officer: Mail: datenschutzanfragen@xdsb.de or at our postal address with the addition “the data protection officer”.
+Data protection officer: Email: datenschutzanfragen@xdsb.de or at our postal address with the addition “the data protection officer”.

 What are the sources of personal data?

-We process personal data that we have obtained from business relationships (such as with customers or suppliers) or from inquiries to our company.
-As a rule, we receive this data directly from the contractual partner or an inquiring person.
-However, personal data may also originate from public sources (e.g. commercial register), provided that the processing of such data is permitted.
+We process personal data that we have obtained from business relationships (e.g., with customers or suppliers) or from inquiries to our company.
+Normally, we receive this data directly from a contractual party or an inquiring person.
+However, personal data may also originate from public sources (e.g., commercial registers), provided that the processing of such data is permitted.
 Data may also have been legitimately transmitted to us by other companies.
-Depending on the individual case, we also store our own information on this data (e.g. as part of an ongoing business relationship).
+Depending on the individual case, we also store our own information on this data (e.g., as part of an ongoing business relationship).

-Depending on the individual case, this may be master data (e.g. name, address), contact data (e.g. telephone number, e-mail address), contract and billing data for the fulfillment of our contractual obligations or necessary data for the processing of an inquiry, possibly also creditworthiness data, advertising and sales data and other data from comparable categories.
+Depending on the individual case, this may include master data (e.g., name, address), contact information (e.g., telephone number, email address), contract and billing data for the fulfillment of our contractual obligations or necessary data for the processing of an inquiry, possibly also data on creditworthiness, advertising and sales data, and other data from comparable categories.

 For what purposes and on what legal basis is the personal data processed?

-We process personal data in compliance with data protection laws, in particular the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+We process personal data in accordance with data protection laws, in particular the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).

 a.)
-In the context of the performance of a contract or for the implementation of pre-contractual measures (Art.
+In the context of the fulfillment of a contract or for the implementation of pre-contractual measures (Art.
 6 para.
-1 p.
+1 s.
 1 lit. b GDPR).
-We process personal data primarily for the fulfillment of contractual obligations and the provision of related services or in the context of a corresponding contract initiation (e.g. contract negotiations, preparation of offers).
-The specific purposes here depend on the respective service or product to which the business relationship or contract initiation relates.
+We process personal data primarily for the fulfillment of contractual obligations and the provision of related services, or in the context of a corresponding contract initiation (e.g., contract negotiations, preparation of offers).
+The specific purposes here are determined by the individual service or product to which the business relationship or contract initiation relates.

 b.)
-In the context of the fulfillment of a legal obligation (Art.
+In the context of fulfilling a legal obligation (Art.
 6 para.
-1 p.
+1 s.
 1 lit. c GDPR).
-In many situations, we are required by law to collect certain personal data from you and to forward it or make it available to certain – usually public – bodies.
+In many situations, we are required by law to collect certain personal data from you and to disclose or make it available to certain, usually public, entities.
+For example, we provide the tax authorities with the personal data required for tax calculation in accordance with the relevant statutory provisions.

 c.)
 In the context of the balancing of interests (Art.
 6 para.
-1 p.
+1 s.
 1 lit. f GDPR).
 We also collect and process personal data to safeguard legitimate interests in the following situations:

 • Processing general inquiries about our products and services

-• Checking creditworthiness via appropriate credit agencies to assess a risk of default in business relationships
+• Checking creditworthiness via respective credit agencies to assess the risk of default in business relationships

 • Advertising or market research

-• Video surveillance in order to maintain the right of access to our company premises or building
+• Video surveillance for the protection of domiciliary rights on our company premises or building

 • Assertion of legal claims and defense in legal disputes

-• Measures for building and facility security (e.g. access authorizations)
+• Measures for building and plant security (e.g., access authorizations)

-• Furthermore, we may use systems for communication purposes (e.g. video conferencing systems, chat, etc.).
-Depending on the communication, your contact data, messages as well as image and sound recordings are processed.
-Recordings of image or sound transmissions are generally not made without your express consent.
-Please also note the respective data protection information of the provider tools.
+• Furthermore, we may use systems for communication purposes (e.g., video conferencing systems, chats, etc.).
+Depending on the form of communication, we may process your contact information, messages and image and audio recordings.
+Recordings of images or audio transmissions will not be taken without your explicit consent.
+Please also note the respective privacy statements of the providers’ tools.

 d.)
 In the context of consent (Art.
 6 para.
-1 p.
+1 s.
 1 lit. a GDPR).
 In some situations, the processing of your personal data is not mandatory and is only permitted with your consent.
-In these cases, we point out this circumstance to you, in particular also the voluntary nature of giving consent and the possibility of revocation at any time with effect for the future.
-This is the case, for example, with
+In these cases, we will inform you of this circumstance, in particular of the voluntary nature of the consent given and the possibility of withdrawal at any time with effect for the future.
+This is the case, for instance:

-• some data processing via our website (see privacy policy on our website)
+• for certain processing of data via our website (see the privacy statement on our website),

-• in some advertising situations (existence of an advertising consent, if required by law)
+• in certain advertising situations (subject to permission of use, if required by law).

 Recipients of the personal data

-In general, the company only grants access to your data to bodies which have to work with your data (“need-to-know principle”), i.e. which need access to this data in order to fulfill a contractual or legal obligation.
-This may also include service providers and vicarious agents who act on behalf of the company and/or who have been obligated to process the data confidentially.
-In certain situations we transfer your data to
+In general, the company only grants access to your data to entities that need to work with your data (“need-to-know principle”), i.e., need access to this data in order to fulfill a contractual or legal obligation.
+These may also include service providers and vicarious agents who act on behalf of the company and/or have been obligated to confidential processing of the data.
+In certain situations, we may transmit your data to

-• public authorities (e.g. tax authorities) if a legal obligation exists
+• public authorities (e.g., tax authorities) when there’s a legal obligation,

-• other companies as part of the performance of the contractual relationship, as part of a balancing of interests or based on your consent.
-In individual cases, depending on the business relationship or order, these may be, for example, companies involved in the provision of our services, logistics partners, marketing service providers, credit agencies, banks, tax consultants or lawyers.
+• other companies as part of the fulfillment of the contractual relationship, in the context of a balancing of interests, or on the basis of your consent.
+In individual cases, depending on the business relationship or order, these may be, for instance, companies involved in the provision of our services, logistics partners, marketing service providers, credit bureaus, banks, tax consultants, or lawyers.

 Is data transferred to a third country or to an international organization?

-We transfer personal data to other entities in countries outside the European Union (third country) if it is necessary to carry out the business relationship, if it is required by law or if you have given us your consent to do so.
-In certain situations, we use or reserve the right to use service providers who may either have their registered office in a third country or who in turn may have service providers with a registered office in a third country.
+We may transfer personal data to other entities in countries outside the European Union (third country) insofar as it is necessary for the execution of the business relationship, if it is required by law, or if you have given us your consent to do so.
+In certain situations, we use or reserve the right to use service providers that may either have their registered office in a third country or, in turn, may have service providers with a registered office in a third country.
 According to Art.
-45 GDPR, a data transfer to a third country is permitted if the European Commission has decided that an adequate level of protection exists in a third country.
-In the absence of such a decision, a data transfer to a third country is permissible if the controller has provided appropriate safeguards (e.g., so-called standard data protection clauses issued by the European Commission) and the data subject has enforceable rights and effective remedies (Art.
+45 GDPR, a data transfer to a third country is permitted if the European Commission has decided that an adequate level of protection exists in that country.
+In the absence of such a decision, a data transfer to a third country is permissible if the responsible entity has provided appropriate safeguards (e.g., so-called standard data protection clauses issued by the European Commission) and the data subject has enforceable rights and effective legal remedies (Art.
 46 GDPR).
-As a matter of principle, we only cooperate with entities in a third country that meet the listed criteria.
+As a matter of principle, we only work with entities in a third country that meet the listed criteria.

 Storage period of the data

 We process and store your personal data as long as it is necessary for the fulfillment of our contractual and legal obligations.
-If the storage of personal data is no longer necessary for the fulfillment of these obligations, it will be deleted, unless there are legal retention obligations, such as commercial and tax retention obligations under the Tax Code and the Commercial Code (6 or 10 years) and for the preservation of evidence under statutory limitation provisions.
+If the storage of personal data is no longer required for the fulfillment of these obligations, it will be deleted, unless there are legal storage obligations, such as commercial and tax retention obligations under the German Fiscal Code and the German Commercial Code (6 or 10 years) and for the preservation of evidence within the framework of statutory periods of limitation.

 Data subject rights